ZhengrongLi11/TGE-Net/README.md

 ### Train

-Edit the `.yaml` file of the corresponding dataset for training configuration and run the following command to train.
+Edit the `options/brats.yaml` file for training configuration and run the following command to train.

 ```bash
 python train.py options/brats.yaml